alexbrahos/Webmaster_Hackathon/README.md

 In other words, *Alpha Arcade* seeks to create a virtual arcade where users can experience multiple games all on one site.

+###  Framework
+*Alpha Arcade* uses the Django framework hosted on [pythonanywhere](https:://www.pythonanywhere.com).
+Django allows for CRUD operations to be done on ALPHA, an Oracle database (see *Data Structure* for more information); however, *Alpha Arcade* will only require for the Create, Read, and Update operations.

 ### User Cases
 There is only one type of user—the players.
 Players may want to create an account, as an account will ensure that in-game currency and games bought will be maintained outside of page refreshment.